Santa Rosa Hit-And-Run Accident Lawyers

 Statute Of Limitations For Hit-And-Runs

 If you file against a government agency, you only have up to six months to submit a notice.
 The statute of limitations may be extended if the plaintiff is a minor or the defendant is mentally incapacitated, out of state, or in prison.
-Failing to observe these deadlines invalidates your claim.
+Failing to comply with these deadlines may invalidate your claim.

 According to the “Overview of Motor Vehicle Traffic Crashes in 2022” report by the National Highway Traffic Safety Administration (NHTSA), hit-and-run cases increased compared to the previous year.
 In particular: